Wolfsburg Castle

 The city museum in the M2K and the Institute for Contemporary History and City Presentation Wolfsburg pay tribute to the experiences of thousands of people who were forced laborers and prisoners of war during the Second World War in the documentation on the victims of National Socialist tyranny on the upper floor.
 In a former brewery barn of the Wolfsburg estate not far from the castle, visitors can learn more about the agricultural character of the local region before the Volkswagen factory and city were founded.
 In the agricultural section of the city museum, various machines and equipment from simple hoe plows to horse-drawn lorries and combine harvesters from the 1950s provide an insight into rural life and technical developments over the past 100 years.

 The four-winged Wolfsburg Palace with its high and striking Hausmannsturm tower is surrounded by a palace park that was laid out as an English landscape garden in the 18th century.
 The original baroque garden is no longer preserved, but opposite the palace portal, a green area in the garden style of European absolutism invites visitors to stroll and linger.
 On the steps in front of the beautiful garden hall in the palace, bridal couples regularly show their happiness to friends, relatives and visitors to the palace park.
-The city's KulturWerk welcomes artists from all over the world, guests from near and far and the people of Wolfsburg to well-known cultural events such as the International Summer Stage every year in June or the "Advent im Schloss" Christmas market held on the second weekend in Advent.
+The city's KulturWerk welcomes artists from all over the world, guests from near and far and the people of Wolfsburg to well-known cultural events such as the International Summer Stage every year in June or the "Advent im Schloss" Christmas market held on the second weekend of Advent.

 Culinary delights are provided by the team at the "Schlossremise" café-restaurant, which is located in the former "garage" for the stately carriages.